iamkzntsv/face-alignment-cnn/README.md

 [^2]: Vahid Kazemi and Josephine Sullivan.
 One millisecond face alignment with an ensemble of regression trees.
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 1867– 1874, 2014.
+[^3]: Christian Szegedy, Wei Liu, Yangqing Jia, Pierre Sermanet, Scott Reed, Dragomir Anguelov, Dumitru Erhan, Vincent Vanhoucke, and Andrew Rabinovich.
+Going deeper with convolutions.
+In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 1–9, 2015.
+[^4]:Shutong Zhang and Chenyue Meng.
+Facial keypoints detection using neural network.
+Stanford Report, 1655:1655, 2016.
+[^5]; Christian Szegedy, Vincent Vanhoucke, Sergey Ioffe, Jon Shlens, and Zbigniew Wojna.
+Rethinking the inception architecture for computer vision.
+In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 2818–2826, 2016.